Julia Margaret Cameron: Mid-career

 In 1865, she became a member of the Photographic Society of Scotland and arranged to have her prints sold through the London dealers P. & D. Colnaghi.
 She presented a series of photographs, The Fruits of the Spirit, to the British Museum, and held her first solo exhibition in November 1865.
 Her prints generated robust demand and she showed her work throughout Europe, securing awards in Berlin in 1865 and 1866, and an honourable mention in Dublin.

 Her photographic activity was supported by her husband.
 Cameron wrote: "My husband from first to last has watched every picture with delight, and it is my daily habit to run to him with every glass upon which a fresh glory is newly stamped, and to listen to his enthusiastic applause."

-In August 1865, the South Kensington Museum, now the Victoria and Albert Museum, purchased 80 of her photographs.
-Three years later, the museum offered her two rooms to use as a portrait studio, essentially making her the museum's first artist-in-residence.
+In August 1865, the South Kensington Museum (now the Victoria and Albert Museum), purchased 80 of her photographs.
+Three years later, it offered her two rooms to use as a portrait studio, making her the museum's first artist-in-residence.

 She produced images of Thomas Carlyle and John Herschel in 1867.
 By 1868, she was generating sales through P. & D. Colnaghi and a second London agent, William Spooner.
-In 1869, she created The Kiss of Peace, which she considered her finest work.In the early 1870s, Cameron's work matured.
-Her elaborate illustrative tableauxs involving religious, literary, and classical figures peaked in a series of images for Tennyson's Idylls of the King, published in 1874 and 1875, evidently at her expense.
-During this time, she also wrote Annals of my Glass House, an unfinished memoir recounting her photographic career.
+In 1869, she created The Kiss of Peace, which she considered her finest work.

+In the early 1870s, Cameron's work matured.
+Her elaborate illustrative tableaux involving religious, literary, and classical figures peaked in a series of images for Tennyson's Idylls of the King, published in 1874 and 1875, evidently at her expense.
+During this time, she also wrote Annals of my Glass House.

 Later life

 In October 1873, her daughter died in childbirth.
-Two years later, because of her husband's ill health, because of the lower cost of living, and to be nearer to their sons who were managing the family coffee plantations (which had been badly harmed by a fungus), Cameron and her husband left Freshwater for Ceylon with "a cow, Cameron's photographic equipment, and two coffins, in case such items should not be available in the East".
+Two years later, because of her husband's ill-health, the lower cost of living, and to be near to their sons who were managing the family coffee plantations, Cameron and her husband left Freshwater for Ceylon with "a cow, Cameron's photographic equipment, and two coffins, in case such items should not be available in the East".